julesfern/angryamoeba.co.uk/_jekyll_singlecell/_posts/2010-01-15-html5-video-and-custom-players.markdown

 Then you're going to refactor the bloody thing to something like this:

-<pre><code class="html"><script type="text/javascript" src="http://mysite.com/player.js?replace=thevideotag" />
+<pre><code class="html">&lt;script type=&quot;text/javascript&quot; src=&quot;http://mysite.com/player.js?replace=thevideotag&quot; /&gt;
-	<video src="http://assets.mysite.com/some-overdone-meme-lol.mp4" id="thevideotag" /></code></pre>
+	&lt;video src=&quot;http://assets.mysite.com/some-overdone-meme-lol.mp4&quot; id=&quot;thevideotag&quot; /&gt;</code></pre>

 Which is cool, because if the Javascript fails then you still have the video tag to fall back on.
-However this will also fail, because you can't share <code>&lt;script /&gt;</code> tags on forums or social networks for security reasons.
+However this will also fail, because you can't share &lt;script /&gt; tags on forums or social networks for security reasons.
 And that pesky asset URL problem is still there.

 "Eureka!"
 You will think next, "I will serve the player remotely from my application as an HTML5 document unto itself!"
 And that is a good suggestion.
-However, the only way to embed such an application is by using an <code>&lt;iframe /&gt;</code>, and that is, to be blunt, fucking disgusting.
+However, the only way to embed such an application is by using an &lt;iframe /&gt;, and that is, to be blunt, fucking disgusting.
 You can't use iframes on most forums or social networks, and they have absolutely monstrous security problems.
 They also have very poor semantic value for the use to which we want them put.

 HTML5 is supposed to be an *application* markup language.
 It's not just for documents anymore.
 The standard is absolutely lousy with interesting interactivity (such as [OS-native drag and drop][html5dragdrop]), but it contains no firm way for applications to be nested or otherwise made modular.

 For this, I have a suggestion.
 I would like to see the following work in HTML5:

-<pre><code class="html"><embed type="text/html" width="800" height="450" src="http://mysite.com/player.html?video_id=FOO" /></code></pre>
+<pre><code class="html">&lt;embed type=&quot;text/html&quot; width=&quot;800&quot; height=&quot;450&quot; src=&quot;http://mysite.com/player.html?video_id=FOO&quot; /&gt;</code></pre>

 No, you haven't gone mad.
-That is an <code>&lt;embed /&gt;</code> tag.
+That is an &lt;embed /&gt; tag.
 Yes, they're disgusting.
 But they also match the semantic we want - we want an *embedded application* which just *happens* to have been written as an HTML5 document.
 We want the security domain inherent to embed tags, which allows the host document to remain opaque to the client document at the host browser's discretion.
 This is the semantic I would like to see for embedded applications in HTML5.

 [html5video]: http://www.whatwg.org/specs/web-apps/current-work/multipage/video.html
 [webkit]: http://webkit.org/